ashenoy2014/parallel-crawler/README.md

 Usage: node index.js startIndex endIndex  -- start and end point for domains listed in rum_migration_domains.csv file.

-Output of the execution currently is written to a file called "output-boomr-version.csv" and has data represented as the following tuple: [hostname, boomerang version number seen on page if any, Akamai RUM version number seen on page if any]
+Output of the execution currently is written to a file called "output-boomr-version-TIMESTAMP.csv" and has data represented as the following tuple: [hostname, boomerang version number seen on page if any, Akamai RUM version number seen on page if any]